-In 1948 “John Buchanor” obtains the first clues as to how this process occurs.
-Denovo by feeding a variety of isotopically labeled compounds to pigeons and chemically determining the position of the labeled atoms in their excreted Uric acid.
-The results of the studies are Purine synthesis.
+In 1948, “John Buchanor” obtained the first clues about how this process occurs.
+Denovo by feeding a variety of isotopically labeled compounds to pigeons and chemically determining the position of the labeled atoms in their excreted uric acid.

-- N1→ came from Aspagine
+- N1→ came from Asparagine

 - C2 and C8 → came from formate (THF)